 In 2015, the Stoeszes renamed their 10-year-old Joey's Seafood & Grill franchise at 6604 Mineral Point Road, North and South Seafood & Smokehouse and changed the concept and menu.
 In addition to fish and seafood, the couple added "smokehouse items" such as pulled pork, ribs and brisket as well as homemade BBQ sauces.

 In 2017, the couple took on JD Duncan as a partner for a 4,400-square-foot location in DeForest.
 Duncan, a former managing partner at Bonefish Grill, serves as general manager of that location, formerly Macchiatos.

-Duncan is a partner in the Verona location, and the couple is also bringing on another partner, Ken Krahn, from Verona, who will be the operating manager there.
+Duncan is a partner in the Verona location, and the couple is also partnering with Ken Krahn, from Verona, who will be the operating manager there.
 He's had experience as a general manager for Olive Garden and Buffalo Wild Wings, Erin said.